Lightbridge-KS/zoomclass/README.md

     into `Name` and `Name_Original` columns, respectively.

 The output is a tibble with `zoom_participants` subclass.
-If metadata regarding Zoom meeting was found, it will be assign to a `meeting_overview` attribute.
+If metadata regarding Zoom meeting was found, it will be assigned to a `meeting_overview` attribute.

 ``` r